HenrikEckermann/James-Stein-and-Bayesian-partial-pooling/README.md

     ## 1 y_error              0.0755
     ## 2 z_error              0.0214

-We can get the 3.5 value like so:
+We can get the 3.5 value with simple division.

 ``` r
 0.07548795 / 0.02137602